anysphere/anysphere-messaging/research/pir/pir.md

 - the onionPIR comparison in table 3 & 4 use 30KB entries, whereas the sealPIR table 9 uses 288byte entries. is there a tradeoff between onionPIR and sealPIR as the entries get bigger?
 - for MVP: just use sealPIR. it has the least ugly code.
 - for MVP: ignore multi-retrieval.

+conclusion:
+- fastPIR is the best. even though we need to investigate whether probabilistic batch codes still work with it. i believe they do.